Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • written material (Word and PDF).

-Details of the grant recipients will be published on the Australia Council website.
+Details of the grant recipients will be published on the Creative Australia website.
 These details will include the name of each recipient, their resident state or territory, the amount awarded, the panel which assessed the application (Arts & Disability panel) and the name of the round (the Arts and Disability Initiative).

 Please contact Artists Services if you do not wish to have your name published.